ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [41:03] - **Daira**

-And we also have the end of service halt policy that on other networks they have lots of nodes that are very out of date and we just dont have nodes.
+And we also have the end of service halt policy that on other networks they have lots of nodes that are very out of date and we just dont have those nodes [that would be out of date].

 [41:18] - **Dodger**